My child is younger than 6, can they still join?

 Who is teaching this course?

 The lessons will be taught by myself, Nancy Cawte.
 I am a fully qualified teacher and Arts Award adviser.
 Please look at our Love Art and Craft team page under the About tab for more information.
-Occasionally (when I have other commitments I can’t move), the sessions will be taught by another member of the Love Art and Craft team, Katherine Miller or Janine Brooks – Buckingham.
+Occasionally (when I have other commitments I can’t move), the sessions will be taught by another member of the Love Art and Craft team, Katherine Miller, Janine Brooks – Buckingham or Tamsin Jolly.

 All our staff have DBS certificates, First Aid and Safeguarding training.
 We are fully insured.